JellyRollJunior/steel-ball-messenger/README.md

 -   login redirects to index
 -   index redirects to login if user not logged in
 -   trigger refetch chats on new chat creation
--   messages -> only return senderId, content, and date
-    -   (dont need to send chatId)
-    -   orderby datetime
-    -   get /chats/:chatId
-        -   don't return chat (already have this)
-        -   return usernames